phrig/cashflow-pa-rails/README.md

     cap production deploy

-## Take a snapshot of the database and import the data into your development database
+## Take a snapshot of the production database and import the data into your development database

 SSH into the server and run the following command from the home directory: